trothr/ductwork/Specification.md

 ## Differences from Shell Pipes

-It's possible to construct multi-stream pipelines in a shell, but the syntax is difficult.
+It's possible to construct multi-stream pipelines in some shells, but the syntax is difficult.

-Writes do not block.
+Writes in shell pipes do not block.
 While a non-blocking write sounds convenient, it negates flow control.

 ## Differences from Named Pipes

 Named pipes make multi-stream pipelines easier to describe in shell speak.

-A read is not guaranteed to return only one chunk at a time.
+However, a read is not guaranteed to return only one chunk at a time.

 Also, writes do not block and there is no traffic flow.